Beryl (company): Company

 The company's founder, Emily Brooke, initially marketed her lights using the brand "Blaze" but changed to "Beryl", acknowledging champion cyclist Beryl Burton, after a legal challenge from an American bike light company called Blaze.
 The company was registered in November 2011 with the name SMIDSY (an acronym for "Sorry Mate I Didn't See You", used when motorists fail to notice bicycles or motorbikes).
 "Beryl" is the trading name of the company.

 Lights

-The company began in 2012 when its founder Brooke developed the "Laserlight" bike lights which are now used as part of Santander Cycles, London's public bike hire scheme.
+Its founder Brooke developed the "Laserlight" bike lights which are now used as part of Santander Cycles, London's public bike hire scheme.
 This light projects an image of a bicycle, in green, onto the road about 6 m ahead of the bike, visible round corners and in blind spots.
 TfL has said that the advantages of the Laserlight are it "can be seen from nearly all angles, helping make drivers and pedestrians aware of any approaching Santander Cycles", which has been shown to "help to increase confidence on the roads by making cyclists feel more visible".
 The company makes several other brands of light, including the "Pixel" which can be switched between red and white for rear or front use, and the "Laserlight core", a cheaper version of the Laserlight using plastic instead of aluminium for the main body.

-Bicycle sharing
+Bicycle-sharing and kicksharing

-Beryl also runs a dockless cycle sharing scheme, currently implemented in Bournemouth, Christchurch and Poole; Hereford; Norwich; Watford and the Isle of Wight.
-The scheme will expand to the South Hampshire area in 2022.
+Beryl also runs a dockless cycle sharing scheme, currently implemented in towns and counties including Brighton and Hove; Cornwall; Dorset; Greater Manchester; Hereford; Hertsmere; Isle of Wight; Leeds; Norwich; Plymouth; Portsmouth; Watford; and the West Midlands.
+In Manchester, for sponsorship reasons, they operate under the name Starling Bank Bikes.
+In some locations, such as Bournemouth, Christchurch and Poole, Norwich and West Midlands, Beryl Bikes also provides a scooter-sharing system, known as kicksharing.